lh3/proot-wrapper/README.md

 incompatibility, but with PRoot, it runs smoothly.
 However, the example doesn't run on CentOS5 due to its ancient Linux kernel 2.6.18.

+PRoot is even designed to isolate an entire Linux distribution.
+It is of course able to isolate simpler systems.
+PRoot *may* potentially provide a solution to portable Linux binaries.

 [proot]: http://proot.me
 [chroot]: https://en.wikipedia.org/wiki/Chroot
 [care]: http://reproducible.io